We are committed to providing timely, high quality information to investor on the internet.

 Other income

-The increase in other income of S$0.8 million from S$6.4 million in 2HFY2024 to S$7.2 million in FY2025 was mainly due to the gain on fair value adjustments of investment properties in Singapore and gain on disposal of plant and equipment, offset by the decrease in interest income.
+The decrease in other income of S$2.2 million from S$6.7 million in 1HFY2025 to S$4.5 million in 1HFY2026 was due to the decrease in gain on disposal of plant and equipment of S$1.4 million and interest income of S$0.8 million.

 Other operating expenses

-Cost of construction increased by S$37.5 million from S$81.0 million in 2HFY2024 to S$118.5 million in 2HFY2025 in line with the increased construction revenue.
-The construction business has turned around with positive gross profit margin in 2HFY2025.
+Cost of construction increased by S$2.5 million from S$45.2 million in 1HFY2025 to S$47.7 million in 1HFY2026, which is in line with the higher construction revenue, the construction segment recorded an improvement in profit margin.

-Share of results of associates and joint ventures incurred a loss of S$4.9 million mainly due to losses incurred by the property development projects of associates and joint ventures in Singapore, which primarily stemmed from pre-launch expenses, finance costs, sales and marketing expenses, and other operating costs that need to be recognised before revenue from sold units were limited by the percentage of completion on construction for these projects which were either have not commenced construction or still in preliminary stage at the end of 2HFY2025 in accordance with the adopted accounting standards.
+Share of results of associates and joint ventures recorded a loss of S$1.8 million, mainly arising from certain expenses and operating costs that were required to be fully recognised upon incurrence, while revenue recognition was limited by the percentage of completion of construction method, as these projects remained in the early stages of development in accordance with the adopted accounting standards.

-Overall, the Group recorded a net profit attributable to owners of the Company of S$0.5 million in 2HFY2025 as compared to a loss of S$18.4 million in 2HFY2024 excluding non-controlling interests.
+Overall, the Group recorded a net profit attributable to owners of the Company of S$5.3 million in 1HFY2026 as compared to a loss of S$6.5 million in 1HFY2025 excluding non-controlling interests.

 Group Statement of Financial Position Review

-The net current assets (current assets less current liabilities) of the Group was S$75.1 million as at FY2025 as compared to S$36.6 million as at FY2024.
+The net current assets (current assets less current liabilities) of the Group was S$74.7 million as at 1HFY2026 as compared to S$75.1 million as at FY2025.

-The Group is currently participating in four joint ventures for proposed residential and mixed redevelopment in Singapore.
-These developments, namely The Arcady at Boon Keng, One Sophia/The Collective at One Sophia, Sora at Yuan Ching Road in District 22, and Bagnall Haus at 811 Upper East Coas have recorded satisfactory sales with positive margin expected since their respective launches.
-Construction is underway for all four developments.
-Based on the options signed as at 31 March 2025, the Group's equity share of unrecognised attributable revenue from sold units amount to more than S$162.0 million, which will be recognised progressively based on the percentage of completion method in accordance with construction progress.
+As at 1HFY2026, the Group has four joint ventures for proposed residential and mixed redevelopment in Singapore.
+Namely The Arcady at Boon Keng, One Sophia/The Collective at One Sophia, Sora at Yuan Ching Road in District 22 and Bagnall Haus at 811 Upper East Coast.
+These projects have achieved satisfactory sales with expected positive margin since launch.
+Construction for these four projects have commenced.
+Based on options signed for the above-mentioned launched projects as at end September 2025, the Group's equity share of unrecognised attributable revenue on sold units was approximately S$168 million and will be recognised based on percentage of completion in accordance with the relevant construction progress.